ericrqs/Juniper-vMX/README.md

 A vMX consists of one controller VM, which presents the same interface as the MX, and one or more card VMs linked to the controller.
 A NIC on a card will show up as an interface like ge-0/0/0 on the controller in the JunOS CLI.
-The controller and its cards cards are linked via an isolated network unique to each vMX instance.
+The controller and its cards are linked via an isolated network unique to the vMX instance.

 In CloudShell, the vMX VMs are hidden admin-only resources, and the vMX is represented by a resource with the Juniper shell model.
 The translation from the familiar Juniper MX resource interface to underlying VMs takes place